doncatnip/kanone/README.md

 ## Schemas

-A `Schema` takes dicts or list-likes as input and will return a dict or a list if used with returnList=True.
+A `Schema` takes dicts or list-likes as input and will return a dict, or a list if used with returnList=True.

 *Note*: please take a look at kanone.validator.web.Email for some real-world